thommaskevin/TinyML/22_QAT/README.md

 Figure 1 provides an overview of both QAT and PTQ, highlighting the key differences and use cases for each method in the context of NN quantization.

 ![Figure 2](./figures/fig00.png)

-**Figure 1**: How to quantize a pre-trained model via either Quantization-Aware Training (QAT) or Post-Training Quantizatino (PTQ).
+**Figure 1**: How to quantize a pre-trained model via either Quantization-Aware Training (QAT) or Post-Training Quantizatino (PTQ).
 Calibration data can be either a subset of training data or a small set of unlabelled input data.
 Refer to Section 3 to review calibration.